Best execution: History

 For most broker-dealers or execution agents, best executions are usually optimally constructed via either static or dynamic programming.

+The focus on best execution by regulators has been blamed for unintended consequences, including the rise of high-frequency trading.

 Benchmarks for "Best"

 The keyword of "best" must be defined with respect to a chosen benchmark.
 The most common benchmark prices or costs are: